The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way

 Photo: Bridgette O'Sullivan (Diamond Tooth Gertie), Mary-Ann Annabelle (Dancer) and Jim Hodgkinson (Honky-tonk Piano) from Diamond Tooth Gerties on parade in front of the Palace Grand Theatre, 1979.

 The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.
-By then, Pierre Elliot Trudeau, Canada’s celebrity Prime Minister, had both inspired youth and shaken up the Canadian military.
-My father, an Air Force Captain, was concerned about the role of the military after the War Measures Act was invoked in response to the Front de libération du Québec (FLQ).
+By then, Pierre Elliot Trudeau, Canada’s celebrity Prime Minister, had both inspired and shocked the Canadian population.
+My father, an Air Force Captain, was concerned about the future direction of the military after the War Measures Act was invoked in response to the Front de libération du Québec (FLQ).
 Would the military be used to curtail civil liberties in other situations too?
 I was interested in the network of youth hostels the Canadian government had set up from coast to coast, in support of Trudeau’s call for youth to get to know their country.
 I put my thumb out on the road west, and travelled for 32 days.
 The journey cost me $50 in all, with breakfast and a night in a hostel wall-tent for 50 cents.
 When hostels were not available, I used a large rain poncho to create a makeshift tent staked with aluminum tent pegs and a fresh cut stick in the hood to prop it up.
 For years afterwards, I could remember the faces and names of the many people who gave me rides, bought me lunch, served me eggs fried in olive oil, read my horoscope and interpreted the meaning of things I could see in cloud formations over the great, open Saskatchewan skies.